Background

 - Co-investigators: John Macleod, Hugh McLeod, Paul Stallard, Rebecca Davis, NIHR ARC West

-- Co-investigator: Ruth McGovern, NIHR North East and North Cumbria ARC
+- Co-investigator: Ruth McGovern, NIHR ARC North East and North Cumbria ARC

 - Co-investigator: Richard Meiser-Stedman, University of East Anglia